OakTree100/casper_tut_dac/tut_dac.rst

 ---------------------------------

 For this tutorial we will generate a sine wave in software.
-You can use the provided code, we would recommend that you add it to a file, which you can run in ipython with ``run sine.py``
+You can use the provided code, we would recommend that you copy the provided code to a file named ``sine.py``, which you can run in ipython with ``run sine.py``

 ``sine.py``